Roymprog/boerenbridge/README.md

+Disclaimer: This code was built completely through vibe coding.

 # Boerenbridge Scorekeeping Web Application

 A modern web application for keeping track of Boerenbridge game scores with a React TypeScript frontend and FastAPI backend.